4 post run stretches to help your recovery and improve running performance

 After you’ve completed a run the first thing you’ll probably want to do is stop and take a seat, but making sure you stretch when your muscles are warmed up can make all the difference in preventing unwanted injuries and speeding up recovery.
 You’ll also notice that stretching really improves your running performance long-term.
 So, if you’ve been failing to stretch after running, then use these simple post run stretches as a start point.

-Tight hamstrings is a common find in most runners and these can limit your flexibility and range of motion.
+Tight hamstrings is a common in most runners and these can limit your flexibility and range of motion.
 It’s important to stretch these muscles out to aid recovery, improve your running stride, form and speed.

 Try lying on your back with both legs extended.
 Raise one leg and try to keep it straight while making sure your lower back remains touching the floor.
 Grip your raised leg behind the knee and pull the leg back slightly towards you, so you feel a stretch.
 Hold this for 30 seconds and then swap your legs over.
 You can also add in a strap to help or if this stretch is too intense, you can bend the leg that is not raised.